lawynnj/game-scheduler/README.md

 # Architecture
 ![alt text](https://raw.githubusercontent.com/lawynnj/game-scheduler/master/architecture.png)

-Status: The majority of this has been implemented except for the Simple queue service functionality.
+Status: The majority of the functionality been implemented except for the Simple queue service functionality.